Freight train slams into a bus outside Mexico City and kills at least 10 people

 Authorities did not immediately give details about how the accident occurred, but one video circulated on social platforms showed the bus in heavy traffic slowly moving across the train tracks when the fast-moving train suddenly appeared out of frame, ramming the bus at its midpoint.
 The train's momentum carried the bus down the tracks and out of frame.

-There were no visible crossing gates or other signals.
-Just prior to the crash cars could be seen crossing the tracks as traffic advanced.
+There were no visible crossing gates or other stop lights, witnesses said.

+But shortly before 7 a.m., 33-year-old Miguel Sánchez said he heard the train blow its horn like trains always do well ahead of the crossing.
+Sánchez works at a service station about 100 yards (meters) away.

+Cars continued to cross the track in the lead-up to the crash.
+Then, the train barreled into the bus.

 Cars going in the other direction stopped crossing the tracks at the time the bus drove onto them, though a motorcycle scooted across seconds before the crash.
 The train hit the passenger side of the bus.